blockchain99/SemanticWeb/README.md

 * In the Semantic Web we refer to the things in the world as resources; a resource can be anything that someonemight want to talk about.
 Followings are all examples of things someonemight talk about and that can be resources in the SemanticWeb.

+### There are three ways of Semantic Web notations as follows.

 > Subject X is "Harald" and Object(Literal) Y is "++49-331-5509-927", which is “the value of X,” and Predicate, P is “phone”

 > Subject X is "Harald" and Object(Resource) Y is "http://harald.blogspot.com/", which is “the value of X,” and Predicate, P is “weblog”